 After describing the evolution of urban runoff practices, Karvonen analyzes the urban runoff activities in Austin and Seattle--two cities known for their highly contested public debates over runoff issues and exemplary stormwater management practices.
 The Austin case study highlights the tensions among urban development, property rights, land use planning, and citizen activism; the Seattle case study explores the city's long-standing reputation for being in harmony with nature.
 Drawing on these accounts, Karvonen suggests a new relational politics of urban nature that is situated, inclusive, and action-oriented to address the tensions among nature, technology, and society.

 About the Author

-Andrew Karvonen is a Research Fellow at the Manchester Architecture Research Centre in the University of Manchester's School of Environment and Development and a Visiting Research Fellow at the Center for Sustainable Development at the University of Texas at Austin.
+Andrew Karvonen is Lecturer in Architecture and Urbanism in the University of Manchester’s School of Environment and Development and a Visiting Research Fellow at the Center for Sustainable Development at the University of Texas at Austin.

 "Karvonen tackles a complex environmental issue by providing very good case studies and well-imagined solutions without relying on clich

 "Andrew Karvonen blends literary theory, history, the social and natural sciences and other disciplines to shed new light on the relationship between urban ecology and environmental politics.
 His book helps to reveal the often hidden but important connections among people, nature, and technology and, at its best, informs us about better, more effective approaches to environmental policy and management."

 William Shutkin, President, Presidio Graduate School; author of The Land That Could Be: Environmentalism and Democracy in the Twenty-First Century